Is the Credit Suisse Group AG (NYSE:CS) stock an investment opportunity?

 Sponsored

-Further, it is important to consider CS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.22.Likewise, its price to free cash flow for the last twelve months stands at 0.35.
-CS’s price to book ratio for the most recent quarter was 0.25, resulting in an 0.03 price to cash per share for the period.
+Further, it is important to consider CS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.03.Likewise, its price to free cash flow for the last twelve months stands at 0.95.
+CS’s price to book ratio for the most recent quarter was 0.27, resulting in an 0.03 price to cash per share for the period.

 How does Credit Suisse Group AG (CS) stock rate among analysts?
 Buy, sell, or hold?